deinal/jec-pipeline/README.md

 ### Serving

 Models are served with KServe using NVIDIA Triton as the predictor, or backend.
 The InferenceService is defined in `serving/template.yaml`.
 Model files and configs are read from S3 storage and placed in a predictor pod.
 Deployed models appear on Kubeflow at https://ml.cern.ch/_/models/.
 Docs on serving with KServe utilizing Triton [is available for TorchScript](https://kserve.github.io/website/0.10/modelserving/v1beta1/triton/torchscript/), but not ONNX Runtime as of yet.
 However, it is a very similar setup.
-The comlete analysis of model througput and the models performance on energy calibration is hosted here: https://gitlab.cern.ch/dholmber/jec-inference.

 <img src="images/serving.png" width="600px"/>

 ## Setup

 The workspace was set up on a virtual machine (VM) hosted on CERN OpenStack Infrastructure.
-Instructions for creating a VM can be found [here](https://clouddocs.web.cern.ch/), and a step-by-step writeup is available [here](https://gitlab.cern.ch/dholmber/vm-setup) as well.
+Instructions for creating a VM can be found [here](https://clouddocs.web.cern.ch/), and a step-by-step writeup for this specific usecase is available [here](https://gitlab.cern.ch/dholmber/vm-setup) as well.

 Kubeflow is locked behind CERN single sign on.
-A [CLI tool](https://gitlab.cern.ch/authzsvc/tools/auth-get-sso-cookie) generates cookies needed to bypass the SSO when submitting pipeline runs.
+A [CLI tool](https://gitlab.cern.ch/authzsvc/tools/auth-get-sso-cookie) can generate cookies needed to bypass the SSO when submitting pipeline runs.
+Remember to authenticate with `kinit` first.
 ```
 auth-get-sso-cookie -u https://ml.cern.ch -o cookies.txt
 ```